finder-1/void-install/README.md

 - installs GPU drivers
 - installs CPU microcode updates
 - installs fonts
-- sets up PipeWire, bluetooth autostart, chrony, polkitd, rtkit, seatd, dbus, socklog, ACPI, NetworkManager
+- sets up Pulseaudio, chrony, polkitd, rtkit, seatd, dbus, socklog, ACPI, NetworkManager
 - removes unused TTYs
+and more.

 non-default options include:
-- Obsidian (note-taking, productivity, writing)
+- Obsidian Flatpak (note-taking, productivity, writing)
-- Tauon (music player)
+- Tauon Flatpak (music player)
 - Gaming (installs everything needed for gaming on Void)
 - Speyll's dotfiles

 it is recommended that you go through the script and decide what you want to include for your own system.
 Once ready, run the following.
-Remember to not run the script as root:
+Remember to **not** run the script as root:
 ```
 chmod +x ~/auto-void.sh
 ~/auto-void.sh